evve0119/ResuMatch/README.md

 ### **Frontend Technology:**

-The frontend was developed using React with Tailwind CSS for styling.
+The frontend was developed using React with Tailwind CSS and shadcn/ui for styling.
 React Router was used for client-side routing, and the UI design was prototyped using Figma.

 ### **Database Solution:**